Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 Prepupal and pupa formation:

-During late last instar, the ecdysone initiates wandering behaviour and triggers lowering of JH.
+During the late last instar, the ecdysone initiates wandering behaviour and triggers the lowering of JH.

-If subsequent surge in ecdysone occurs, it induces synthesis of pupal cuticle and external pupation.
+If a subsequent surge in ecdysone occurs, it induces the synthesis of pupal cuticle and external pupation.
 At this time JH either remains very low or absent.
-This results in turning off of larval genes and pupal specific genes are expressed.
+This results in the turning off of larval genes and pupal-specific genes are expressed.

 Pupal stage to adult differentiation:

-During pupal period, in absence of JH, ecdysone pulses drive differentiation and growth of imaginal discs ( wings, legs, antennae, adult epidermis) and histolysis of larval tissues.
+During the pupal period, in the absence of JH, ecdysone pulses drive differentiation and growth of imaginal discs ( wings, legs, antennae, adult epidermis) and histolysis of larval tissues.

 In the presence of ecdysone, the adult body plan builds inside the pupa until the fully formed adult is ready for emergence.